The ESG Strategy

 Building an energy-efficient head office

-Our new Copenhagen head office is ready in the beginning of 2022.
+Our new Copenhagen head office was completed at the beginning of 2022.
 It will be certified to DGNB Gold standards, fitted with solar panels and will operate a sophisticated recycling scheme.
-From the outset, it has been designed to support and enhance our people’s well-being by providing a high -quality indoor climate.
+From the outset, it has been designed to support and enhance our people’s well-being by providing a high-quality indoor climate.

 Support marine environment